kamipinilla/person_follower/README.md

+This ROS package allows a Pioneer P3DX robot, equipped with an IP camera, to recognize a person using pose estimation, approach them and follow their movement while keeping a constant distance from them.

 ## Setup

 You must have ROS Kinetic installed, which is only available on Ubuntu 16.04.
 If you haven’t done so, create and build a catkin workspace: